socius-org/RedditHarbor/README.md

 In plain language:

-- It connects to the Reddit API and downloads posts, comments etc.
+- It connects to the Reddit API and downloads submissions, comments, user profiles etc.
+- It automatically **anonymises any personally identifiable information (PII)** to protect user privacy and comply with IRBs
-- It then stores this data in an organized database (Supabase)
+- It then stores this data in an organized database (Supabase) that you control
-- You can then access the database to analyze the data for your research
+- You can then export the database to CSV/JSON formats for your analysis

-No coding required after the initial setup!
+Minimum coding required after the initial setup!
+The tool is designed specifically for researchers with limited coding backgrounds.

 ## Prerequisites